-The French president has said it was a “mistake” to allow Greece to enter the eurozone, comments likely to inflame tensions between EU member states just hours after a deal was reached on a bailout plan for Greece.
+French President Nicolas Sarkozy said it was a “mistake” to allow Greece to enter the eurozone, comments likely to inflame tensions between EU member states just hours after a deal was reached on a bailout plan for Greece.

-Nevertheless, world stocks continued to rally on Friday and the euro jumped to a seven-week high against the dollar after European leaders agreed on a debt deal in Brussels aimed at resolving the two-year-old eurozone sovereign debt crisis.
+Meanwhile, world stocks surged and the euro jumped to a seven-week high against the dollar after European leaders agreed on a debt deal in Brussels aimed at resolving the two-year-old eurozone sovereign debt crisis.

-The plan, announced early on Thursday, would increase the eurozone rescue fund to $1.4tn, implement a 50 per cent write-off for private bond-holders of Greek debt and recapitalise the region’s banks.
+But investors reacted positively to details of the new plan, announced early on Thursday, which would increase the eurozone rescue fund to $1.4 trillion, implement a 50 per cent write-off for private bond-holders of Greek debt and recapitalise the region’s banks.

 Q&A on euro zone debt crisis

 Banks now, however, face the challenge of having to find $146bn to shore up their capital by the end of June.

 “European leaders have been accused of procrastinating, which they say made the situation worse,” said Al Jazeera’s Jacky Rowland, reporting from Berlin.

 “But the question is how in practice will it work, how will the money come into that fund.

 “And how are banks going to raise level of capital, which means are they are going to be lending less money to ordinary people?
 These all kinds of details need to be fleshed out.”